henrietta-k/adapt-learning-wiki/Core-modules.md

 Adapt.notify.alert(alertObject);// if using Adapt FW v4.4.0 or later (the above will still work but will be removed in a future release)
 ```
-The alertObject has two specific properties. `confirmText` allows you to change the text of the confirm button presented in the alert popup.
+The `alertObject` has two specific properties:
+* `confirmText` allows you to change the text of the confirm button presented in the alert popup.
 This button will dismiss the popup even if `_isCancellable: false` is set.

-`_callbackEvent` allows you to specify an event that will be triggered when the confirmText button is clicked.
+* `_callbackEvent` allows you to specify an event that will be triggered when the confirmText button is clicked.
 In the above example, we would want our code to be listening for the `assessment:notPassedAlert` event.

 ```js
 Adapt.on('assessment:notPassedAlert', function() {
     //do something